juanpajedrez/tensorflow_learning/README.md

   * tensorflow broadcasting from 1D, 2D, and 3D
   * tensorflow math useful functions: reduce_sum, reduce_max, reduce_mean
   * tensorflow linalg operations: matmul, matrix multiplication, transpose.
+  * tensorflow bandpart definition of upper, lower, and normal diagonal in a matrix

 ### Youtube Series Source:
 All of the different Jupyter notebooks and projects are based on this complete course of tensorflow: